Finding the right book writing software can make a big difference in your writing process.

 It doesn't come with story templates like other premium word processors.
 And its formatting options are surprisingly limited.

-A subscription to Novlr costs $10/month or $100/year.
+A subscription to Novlr Plus costs $8/month or $72/year, while Novlr Pro costs $18/month or $168/year.
 They also offer a 2-week trial for free — no credit card required.
 In my estimation, though, Novlr is not worth the money.

 Pros for using Novlr to write a novel: